 [END TABLE 5.5 HERE]

-In these idealised 1% per year CO2 runs, the CMIP6 models show reasonable agreement on the patterns of carbon uptake and also on the separate impacts of CO2 increase and climate change (Figure 5.27).
-For the ensemble mean, increasing atmospheric CO2 increases carbon uptake by the oceans, especially in the Southern Ocean and the North Atlantic Ocean; and on the land, especially in tropical and boreal forests (Figure 5.27a).
-Climate change further enhances land carbon storage in the boreal zone but has a compensating negative impact on the carbon sink in tropical and subtropical lands, and in the North Atlantic Ocean (Figure 5.27b).
-Overall, the ensemble mean of the CMIP6 ESMs models indicates increasing carbon storage with CO2 in almost all locations (Figure 5.27c).
+In these idealized 1% per year CO2 runs, the CMIP6 models show reasonable agreement on the patterns of carbon uptake and also on the separate impacts of CO2 increase and climate change (Figure 5.27).
+For the ensemble mean, increasing atmospheric CO2 increases carbon uptake by the oceans, especially in the Southern Ocean and the North Atlantic Ocean, and on the land, especially in tropical and boreal forests (Figure 5.27a).
+Climate change further enhances land carbon storage in the boreal zone, but has a compensating negative impact on the carbon sink in tropical and subtropical lands, and in the North Atlantic Ocean (Figure 5.27b).
+Overall, the ensemble mean of the CMIP6 ESMs model indicates increasing carbon storage with CO2 in almost all locations (Figure 5.27c).

 [START FIGURE 5.27 HERE]